 M&A is a Los Angeles based cultural organization dedicated to presenting new ideas in architecture and art through built experiments and critical programs.
 M&A commissions new works that give space to exceptional experiments across multiple disciplines, while challenging the relationship between art, architecture, and public encounters.

 This grant will support Veil Craft, an exhibition examining the cultural resonance of industrial “ready-mades” which screen constructions sites throughout Los Angeles.
 For every historic building that comes down, a new temporary architecture goes up: shimmering veils of green, white, orange and black construction textiles wrap themselves around an unknown future.
 This installation will transform an underutilized urban courtyard at the Craft Contemporary into a temporary pocket park.
-This exhibition will take place during the Summer of 2020.visit website »
+This exhibition will take place during January 2021.visit website »

 The OxyArts Office is a hub for the arts at Occidental College, supporting its exhibitions and public programming.
 OxyArts engages the campus and the surrounding Los Angeles arts communities with a contemporary art dialogue via its Weingart Gallery, campus-wide art projects, and work developed by artists-in-residence.

 This grant will support artist Mary Fagot’s immersive exhibition, FLOW, an interconnected series of sensory visual art installations that will facilitate STEAM learning through visual exploration.
-This exhibition will run from late May to early August 2020.visit website »
+This exhibition will take place during Summer 2021.visit website »

 PCC’s Visual Arts and Media Studies Division is one of the pre-eminent arts education providers in Southern California.
 The mission of the Galleries at PCC is to present high-caliber exhibitions of contemporary Southern California visual artists and to provide an educational resource and opportunity for PCC students and those in the surrounding community to view and discuss challenging works, interact with artists and other art professionals, and have their art exhibited to professional standards.
 Since 1987, PCC’s Artist-in-Residence Program has brought diverse, exciting, and engaging professional artists and their work to the campus community.